hr-it-solutions/DD_J_plg_system_disable_mailto/README.md

 Here that Disable MailTo Plugin helps.
 It allows the activation and deactivation of the component by plugin settins.      <br>
 By default, com_mailto will be disabled.
 Just need to install Disable MailTo, it´s all, simple and effective.             <br>

-This Plugin is like a switch to fire enable/disable com_mailto just on plugin save.
-So, it´s not realay a System Plugin,  <br> it´s a way beetween to optimize page load performance and bring that feature.                                             <br>
+This plugin is like a switch to fire enable/disable com_mailto just on plugin save.
+So, it´s not realy a system plugin,  <br> it´s a way beetween to optimize page load performance and bring that feature.                                             <br>
 **Plugin must be enabled to trigger enable/disable events.
-To undo changes, just need to uninstall Plugin.**              <br>
+To undo changes, just need to uninstall plugin.**              <br>

 # System requirements
 Joomla 3.x +                                                                                <br>